mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 *[Tape change.]*

-Or, dharma means the triple treasure: buddha, dharma, sangha.
+*Dharma* [here] means the triple treasure: buddha, dharma, sangha.
 Well, you can say.
 So, doubt: doubt is one of the five hindrances.
 Doubt is not to trust in the self, and teacher, and dharma.

-So, here it says, “you malign the great vehicle”: it means you already speak ill of the self and the teachers, all people, or all sentient beings, and dharma.
+So, here it says, “you malign the great vehicle”: it means you already speak ill of the self and the teachers, or people, or all sentient beings, and dharma.
 It means you speak ill of others, you put yourself down, and people, and also all living beings.
 If you put yourself down, very naturally you cannot accept the world, dharma, as they truly are.
 Very naturally, [it’s a] miserable world.

-So, that’s why it says, “you malign the great vehicle...”
+So that’s why it says, “you malign the great vehicle...”

 > ... your illusion is indeed profound.

-So, that’s delusion.
-Delusion means hindrances.
-Doubt is coming up constantly.
-No matter how long you listen to Buddha’s teaching, yes I understand, but I don’t believe it, I don’t trust myself always.
+[That] delusion means hindrances, doubt is coming up constantly.
+No matter how long you listen to Buddha’s teaching: “Yes, I understand, but I don’t believe it, I don’t trust myself always.”
 You always repeat the same things.
 That’s why Dogen Zenji says “your illusion is indeed profound.”

 Well, what it means, he says,

 > It is like being in the middle of a great ocean and saying there is no water.

 It’s ridiculous!
 But we do it.
 We are buddha, but we don’t believe it.
-Sit down in zazen with wholeheartedness, this is simultaneously the great Way to get into the Buddha’s world beyond your speculation, but we don’t believe it.
+Sitting down in zazen with wholeheartedness, this is simultaneously the great Way to get into the Buddha’s world beyond your speculation – but we don’t believe it.
 Even if you believe and do it, still you don’t believe how much your practice is progressing.
 You don’t believe it.

-So, that’s why Dogen Zenji [says] in this *Bendowa*, “even if you sit down for a minute, you become Buddha.”
+So, that’s why Dogen Zenji [says] in this *Bendowa*, “Even if you sit down for a minute, you become Buddha.”
 But that is so-called *right entrance*. *Right* means no gap between you and Buddha’s world.
 That is *thoroughgoing*.
 How can you get no gap between you and Buddha’s world?
 That is *thoroughgoing* practice.
 You have to do it.

 So, zazen is a very simple way to participate in this thoroughgoing state of existence.
 It’s *very* simple.
 And also, this is all we want to do.
+And then we make a schedule and let you sit down, and then the moment when you are there, you start grumbling at it.
+That is so-called *ignorance*, we say. *[He laughs a little.]*

-And then we make a schedule and let you sit down, then the moment when you are there, you start grumbling at it.
-That is so-called *ignorance*, we say. *[He laughs slightly.]* We are there, but we don’t believe it.
-But if you are away from it, you are always seeking for that.
+We are there, but we don’t believe it.
+But if you are away from it, you are always seeking for it.
 And then the buddhas always [say], “Please [...] be here and see it.”
 So, Buddha puts you right in the middle of Buddha’s world, and then immediately human beings always start to grumble over it, and complain.
 Why do you do this?
 This is called *ignorance*.
 We don’t know why.

 So that’s why buddhas and bodhisattvas never have a chance to get into the Buddha’s world, they always try to work with all sentient beings.
 Because human beings are always grumbling, always going in a different way.
 So, bodhisattvas never have a great chance to be present in the Buddha’s world for themselves, because they have to see all sentient beings and they have to walk hand in hand with all sentient beings.